-Debuting her first-ever historical fiction publication, New York Times bestseller Mary Alice Monroe joins the Library Society for her pub-day premiere of Where the Rivers Merge.
+Debuting her first-ever historical fiction publication, New York Times bestseller Mary Alice Monroe joins the Library Society and partner Buxton Books for her pub-day premiere of Where the Rivers Merge.
 We are honored to be the first to share her highly anticipated new work of historical fiction.
 At once dramatic and heartfelt, Where the Rivers Merge explores dual timelines from the perspective of a woman fighting for her family and to preserve the land she loves in the face of change.
 Set against the evocative landscape of the twentieth-century American South, Monroe’s latest novel is a multigenerational family story of unyielding love, lessons learned, profound sacrifices.
+Joining Mary Alice Monroe in conversation will be Dana Beach.

 If you are unable to attend the event, but would like to purchase one or more signed copies, please visit Buxton Books here.